sgiorgetta/MachineLearningExercises/README.md

 NAIVE BAYES MINI PROJECT

 The Dataset used for this exercise is a subset of movie reviews from the Rotten Tomatoes database.

 We learned the basics of text analysis.
+We converted the text into numerical feature vectors contained in a matrix.
+The columns represent the features/words and the rows are the numerical representation of a "document".
+This is called a "Bag of Words" representation.

 We implemented a Naive Bayes Classifier and then used K-fold cross validation to optimize the parameters for the classifier.
+We plotted the cumulative Distribution of the Document Frequencies to help us choose the min_df for feature extraction.
+When building the vocabulary (the features), terms that have a document frequency below min_df (can be proportion of documents of integer input) will be ignored.
+We saw that the steep part of the curve occured for min_df < 1.

 We learned how to identify words that have a high probability of signifying a postive review and words that have a low probabiity of signifying a positive review (Feature Selection).

 We saw an example of mis-classification illustrating some challenges of text interpretation and sentiment classification.

 Finally, we tested several other classifiers such as Random Forest and LinearSVC and compared the results.
 We also tried using n-grams instead of words, td-idf weighting, and setting max_df.
 The optimized Naive Bayes classifier produced the best results for a model that generalized well to new data.
 The LinearSVC model had a little higher accuracy but given the difference in the training accuracy to the test accuracy, we saw that the model did not generalize well to new data.